iclcv/icl/manual/modules/core.rst

   .. note::

-     There are dedicated methods **deepCopyROI** that provide ROI support for deeply copying images.
+     There are dedicated methods :icl:`ImgBase::deepCopyROI` that
+     provide ROI support for deeply copying images.
 These will always use both, the source and the destination image ROI.

 Depth Conversion

-  Converting an images **depth** even simpler to understand than the deep-copy procedure, because there is just one version of **ImgBase::covert(ImgBase*)**.
+  Converting an images :icl:`depth` is even simpler to understand than the deep-copy procedure, because there is just one version of :icl:`core::ImgBase::convert`.
 This method, will keep the destination image's format, but adapt all other image parameters, such as size channel count and color format to the source image before converting the image pixels element-wise